 In colder climates, many homeowners wonder if shingling a roof during winter is possible.
 While winter is typically a slower season for construction, urgent roof repairs or replacements sometimes can’t wait for warmer weather.
+With 35-40% of U.S. homes facing roofing issues that require attention, understanding winter installation becomes crucial.
 Shingling a roof in winter is feasible, but it comes with challenges, benefits, and precautions.

 Yes, it’s possible to shingle a roof in winter, but it’s not as simple as doing it in warmer weather.
 While modern materials like asphalt shingles can still be installed in cold temperatures, ideally above 40 degrees, the process requires extra care.